 That’s awesome

-So but the governor has said he will sign it.
+So– but the governor has said he will sign it.

 Mhm, very cool.
 So I have been looking forward to that, if, after this discussion, I can get the name of that or like a location of just where to look up on that so I’m aware when it happens, well– you know, we can catch up on that, but, um, that’s awesome and I heard that, but again!
 The moves– the wheels of government move slowly or turn slowly, whatever it is so, I don’t think it’s difficult to pick up my perception of government or how they operate so, um, but whenever that is changed I’ll get the doc– the birth certificate changed ‘cause I don’t wanna have a birth certificate that has like Erica Grace like, you know, Cirulli and then, male.
 Like, that– sucks.
 So, um– But the other ones are in the process, and then once those come in I can change banks, credit card, whatever, like I just realized I need to change, like, my Amtrak account, and it’s like all these things that are adding up and like pilling up, so legal, I would say, is in progress, but mostly done really, I mean, like, it’s just changing all these other documents, but my name is legally changed.
 I’ve successfully socially transitioned, I pass pretty well, life is pretty dope, I still have my moments of, like, feeling lonely and going through different things but, uh, it’s pretty good.
 And now, the hormones, as amazing as they are, it's kinda the worst part ‘cause like all I can do is wait and I’m not a person, if you couldn’t gather, that likes to wait.
 I like to just get shit done, so, the fact that now I’m just, like, living my life waiting for them to work, it’s like, “Okay that’s kinda good and easy,” but I just want it to work quicker.

 You had mentioned that there was a lot of resources in Philadelphia that it’s, like, a good place if you were going to be trans or transitioning.
-Have you had any negative experiences just in terms of medical attention or getting, uh, services or
+Have you had any negative experiences just in terms of medical attention or getting, uh, services or–

 (01:25:30)